Substra/substra-documentation/docs/source/documentation/concepts.rst

 Permissons for a organization to process an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An organization can execute a task (train task, composite train task, aggregate task, test task) if it has the permissions on the input assets of the task.
-For example, if an organization wants to execute a train task, the organization needs to have process permissions on the algorithm, the dataset and the input models used in the task.
+An organization can execute a task if it has the permission to process the inputs of the task.
+For example, to execute a train task an organization must have the permission to process the algorithm, dataset and input models of the task.
-The permission on an asset is defined either at creation or by inheritance.
+The permission on an asset is defined when creating the asset or when creating the task that will create the asset.
 Permissions can be defined individually for every organization.
-Permissions cannot be modified once the asset is created.
+Permissions cannot be modified once the asset (or the task producing the asset) is created.

 Datasets, algorithms